PureMVC/puremvc-js-demo-lockabledoor/README.md

 ## [PureMVC](http://puremvc.github.com/) [JavaScript](https://github.com/PureMVC/puremvc-js-multicore-framework/wiki) Demo - Lockable Door
-This simple demo shows how a StateMachine utility works in a PureMVC application.
-With click of buttons the Application can transition from OPENED to CLOSED to LOCKED state, use of entry, exit guards and also sends changed announcemenets.
+This simple demo shows how the [StateMachine utility](https://github.com/PureMVC/puremvc-js-util-statemachine/wiki) works in a PureMVC application.

+With click of buttons the Application can transition from OPENED to CLOSED to LOCKED state.
+Use of entry and exit guards.
+Also sends changed announcements.
 The demo was ported from an AS3 implemenation http://mariusht.com/blog/2009/07/14/puremvc-statemachine-lockable-door-demo/.

 The pseudo-classes are written in PureMVC's optional built-in style.